JosephMcGrath/tidyatlas/readme.md

 ## To Do

-1. Template detail features,
-2. Template standard columns (uuid, created, modified etc),
+1. Template standard columns (uuid, created, modified etc),
-3. Template colour palate management,
+2. Remove constraint on uuids and generate with a trigger,